 At the time of this writing Mercado Bitcoin’s Twitter feed did not contain any press releases or comments on the subject.
 Mercado Bitcoin has been active for 7 years and boasts over 1 million clients.

-Photo Credit: Bruno Bicalho by CC via Wikimedia Commons
+Photo Credit: Junius by CC via Wikimedia Commons

 Work & Learn